Code-Rep/HELoC-/README.md

 1. run ```python parsercode.py --lang oj```/ ```python parsercode.py --lang gcj```/ ```python parsercode.py --lang bcb``` to generate initial encoding.
 2. run ```python pre_training.py --dataset_nodeemb [The path to the dataset in which the nodes have been encoded]```
 # Application of HCLoC in downstream tasks.
-we evaluate HCLoC model on two tasks, source code classification and code clone detection.
+We evaluate HCLoC model on two tasks, source code classification and code clone detection.
 In the source code classification task, we evaluate HCLoC on two datasets: GCJ and OJ.
 In the code clone detection task, we further evaluate HCLoC on three datasets: BCB, GCJ and OJ.
 ## Source Code Classification <br />
 run ```python cla.py --nodedataset_path [node emb path] --pathdataset_path [path emb path] --pre_model [pre_model]```